 Approximately 24 – 72 hours

-- Refrain from work or school, and seek medical advice if one is suffering from symptoms of gastroenteritis such as vomiting or diarrhoea.
+- Refrain from work or school, and seek medical advice if suffering from vomiting or diarrhoea.

 - Cleanse vomitus / faeces and disinfect the contaminated areas properly and immediately.
 Keep other people away from the contaminated areas during cleansing.

-- Wear gloves and a mask while disposing of or handling vomitus and faeces, and wash hands thoroughly afterwards.
-(Alcohol based hand rub is not effective in eliminating some of viruses that cause gastroenteritis.)
+- Wear gloves and a surgical mask while disposing of or handling vomitus and faeces, and wash hands thoroughly afterwards.

 - There are oral vaccines for infants which can prevent rotavirus infection effectively.
 Parents can approach their family doctors for further advice and information.